Ever wondered what the most retweeted words are?

-Lots of businesses are constantly trying to increase the number of retweets their account gets to get their content in front of more people, attract more followers and establish a voice on Twitter.
-Have you ever wondered what kinds of words are more likely to be retweeted?
+Lots of businesses are constantly trying to increase the number of retweets their account gets.
+This is to get their content in front of more people, attract more followers and establish a voice on Twitter.
+Have you ever wondered what the most retweeted words are?

 Social media specialist Dan Zarrella has done the research and compiled two lists: one with the words that are most likely to be retweeted and one with the words that are least likely to be retweeted.

 To compile this list, Zarrella analysed 30 million retweets and more than two million random tweets.
 The results are interesting and can give us insight into how to create effective content and get more out of Twitter.

 Most retweeted words:

 - Social Media

 - New Blog Post

 Words like “bored,” “home,” “tomorrow,” “watching” and “work” made the list of words least likely to be retweeted.
 You can see the rest of the list on Zarrella’s blog.

 What these words have in common.

 Did you notice these words have a few things in common?
 When you look behind the words themselves and think about why people might be retweeting them, you’ll find new ways to boost your content marketing and social media strategies.